-This is precisly why so many landing pages have videos on them.
-As our neuroscience article explained, when we look at speakers or characters in a video, our brain’s fusiform face area (FFA) is activated, this increases our attention and focus.
+This is precisly why so many post-click landing pages have videos on them.
+When we look at speakers or characters in a video, our brain’s fusiform face area (FFA) is activated, this increases our attention and focus.

-When we are watching a video, our brain acts on instinct and starts to pay more attention to the video than it would have to a paragraph of words.
-This happens because our brain is attempting gauge whether or not we know who the characters in the video are.
+When watching a video, our brain acts on instinct and starts to pay more attention to the video than it would have to a paragraph of words.
+This happens because our brain is attempting to gauge whether or not we know who the characters in the video are.

 Videos force us to engage more with the content.

 The FFA area also has a direct link to our emotions, so not only are we trying to recognize the characters, but we start to form social and informational connections with what’s happening in the video.

 The video voiceover helps you actually talk to your visitors, you are able to enunciate the words you want them to focus on instead of simply relying on exclamation points or bold fonts.
 Hiring a professional voice artist for your video ensures that your video makes the right impact.

 A big reason why videos go viral is because of the element of emotion.
 Showing how easy it is to use your product via a video makes the visitor stick to this emotion while they go through the rest of the page, which makes them more inclined to fulfill the conversion goal.

 SharpSpring uses video on their post-click landing page to showcase their service: